 A small maritime research organization in Canada fell victim to a cyberattack by APT40, a gang sponsored by the Chinese Government's Intelligence Agency, where APT40 exploited vulnerabilities on the organization's website to easily break into the network, and eventually exfiltrated valuable intellectual property and trade secrets.

-The organization was not scanning to detect OWASP Top 10 vulnerabilities and was unaware of the vulnerabilities existing on its website, which the attackers easily exploited to break into the network.
+The organization was not scanning and was unaware of OWASP Top 10 vulnerabilities existing on its website.